-My current research interests include Statistical Machine Learning and Algorithms and Data Structures.
+My current research interests include statistical machine learning, high-dimensional statistics, algorithms and data structures, and concentration inequalities.
 Lately, I've been developing and analyzing algorithms for ranking, admixtures, matrix factorization, and collaborative filtering and crafting concentration inequalities for random matrices.
-My interest lies, more generally, in problems that bridge theory and applications and that involve drawing inferences from large, structured datasets.
+I'm also organizing a working group on Statistics for Social Good.
+My interest lies, more generally, in problems that bridge application and theory and that involve drawing inferences from large, structured datasets.

 Quixotic though it may sound, I hope to use computer science and statistics to change the world for the better.
 If you have thoughts on how to do this, feel free to contact me.